-Board of Directors, Fall 2000-Spring 2001 Lehman-Brady Professor
+Board of Directors; Fall 2000-Spring 2001 Lehman Brady Professor

 Professor Willis’s curated exhibitions include: In Pursuit of Beauty at Express Newark, Let Your Motto Be Resistance: African American Portraits at the International Center of Photography, and Reframing Beauty: Intimate Moments at Indiana University.
 Since 2006, she has co-organized thematic conferences exploring imaging the black body in the West such as Black Portraiture[s], held in Johannesburg, South Africa, in 2016.
 She has appeared and consulted on various media projects including the documentary film Through A Lens Darkly, the transmedia project Question Bridge: Black Males, winner of an ICP Infinity Award in 2015, and the PBS documentary series American Photography.

+Dr. Willis served as the Lehman Brady Visiting Joint Chair Professor in 2000–2001; the professorship in Documentary Studies and American Studies at Duke and UNC–Chapel Hill is administered by the Center for Documentary Studies.
 During the fall semester Willis taught Visualizing Culture, a course exploring the range of ideas and methods used by artists, historians, sociologists, anthropologists, and critical thinkers in addressing visual culture.
 The course combined historical and theoretical approaches and addressed the problematic construction of art and vernacular images.
 During the spring, Willis taught a studio course in which students pursued photography, book art, painting, or other forms of visual art, within the context of Willis’s emphasis in the course on issues of representation, identity, and social history.